UAW Academic Student Employees (ASEs) contract

 Section 1.
 ASEs shall only be subject to discipline or dismissal for just cause.

 Section 2.
 It is recognized that ASE appointments cease at the end of a designated period, and the cessation of such an appointment is not subject to the just cause requirement.
 Discipline or dismissal as used in this Article refers to actions taken involving job related misconduct or job related poor/non-performance and does not include any action based on academic performance.
-No decision made by the University concerning academic discipline or dismissal of a student are subject to this Agreement.
+No decision made by the University concerning academic discipline or dismissal of a student is subject to this Agreement.

 Section 3.
-In the event disciplinary action will not result in a suspension or dismissal, the ASE and the union shall be provided with a copy of the disciplinary action.
+In the event disciplinary action will not result in a suspension or dismissal, the ASE and the Union shall be provided with a copy of the disciplinary action.
 The ASE may request a conference with a Union representative and the supervisor to discuss the discipline prior to the disciplinary action being placed in the ASE’s file, but not later than fourteen (14) days from the receipt of the copy of the disciplinary action.

 Section 4.
 In the event that suspension or dismissal of an ASE is contemplated, the University shall:

-1. Notify the ASE and the union in writing of the contemplated action.
+- Notify the ASE and the Union in writing of the contemplated action.
 The notice shall include a statement of reasons for the contemplated action, which shall include the nature of the alleged violation, the level of discipline contemplated, notice of a right to a conference, and notice of the right to Union representation.
 Upon request, the ASE shall be entitled to any materials (such as an investigative report) that have been prepared, although confidential information and witness statements may be withheld; and

-2. Offer a disciplinary conference to be held with the Department Chair (or designee) or Hiring Unit Director (or designee) at least three (3) business days after the written notice.
+- Offer a disciplinary conference to be held with the Department Chair (or designee) or Hiring Unit Director (or designee) at least three (3) business days after the written notice.

 Section 5.
 The ASE shall be entitled to Union representation at the conference, at which the Union representative shall be afforded the opportunity to speak on behalf of the employee and shall otherwise be entitled to represent the employee.